Pigeonhole principle: The birthday problem

 The birthday problem asks, for a set of n randomly chosen people, what is the probability that some pair of them will have the same birthday?
-The problem itself is mainly concerned with counterintuitive probabilities; however, we can also tell by the pigeonhole principle that, if there are 367 people in the room, there is at least one pair of people who share the same birthday with 100% probability, as there are only 366 possible birthdays to choose from (including February 29, if present).
+The problem itself is mainly concerned with counterintuitive probabilities, but we can also tell by the pigeonhole principle that among 367 people, there is at least one pair of people who share the same birthday with 100% probability, as there are only 366 possible birthdays to choose from.

 Team tournament

 Imagine seven people who want to play in a tournament of teams (n = 7 items), with a limitation of only four teams (m = 4 holes) to choose from.
 The pigeonhole principle tells us that they cannot all play for different teams; there must be at least one team featuring at least two of the seven players: